theartofcomputerprogramming/programs/fasc_1_mmix_chap_1_basic_concepts/sec_1.4.2_coroutines/README.md

 # Section 1.4.2' Coroutines

+Knuth poses the decoding problem below and provides an MMIX program to explain coroutines.
+The MMIX program is available at https://github.com/theartofcomputerprogramming/mmixsamples/blob/master/inout.mms

+This directory contains three programs in C and C++ for the decoding problem.

+`inout_c.onefunc.c` is a straightforward attempt in C to solve the decoding problem.
+It does not use coroutines.
+The entire program is essentially one function with one loop that reads input, decodes characters and prints output chracters as determined.

+Even in such a short and simple program, one can see multiple kinds of processing all mixed in with each other.

+`inout_c.coroutinestruct.c` is a C program that uses a coroutine-based design.
+There is no coroutine support in C. This program instead simulates coroutines with a custom data type and a big switch containing all the states where the coroutines transfer control to each other.

+The data structure representing coroutines and their control is based on `coroutine_struct` from `mmix-pipe.w` - the instruction pipeline component of the MMIX simulator written by Knuth.

+This C version of coroutines is instructive for understanding what is involved in making two loosely-coupled functions successfully collaborate to solve a problem.

+`inout_cplusplus.cpp` is a C++ program that uses C++20 coroutines to implement Knuth's solution.

 ## The decoding problem

 In order to study coroutines in action, let us consider a contrived example.
 Suppose we want to write a program that translates one code into another.
 The input code to be translated is a sequence of 8-bit characters terminated by a period, such as